×

 When we asked people why foreigners move to Port of Spain, they responded:

 "Expats are attracted to move to Port of Spain, due to its vibrant culture, warm climate, and beautiful natural surroundings.
 The city offers a unique blend of Caribbean and cosmopolitan lifestyles, with a rich history and diverse population.
 The cost of living is relatively affordable, and there are various job opportunities, particularly in the energy and tourism sectors.
 Additionally, the city boasts a lively arts and entertainment scene, with numerous festivals and events throughout the year.
-The friendly and welcoming locals, along with the laid-back island lifestyle, make Port of Spain an appealing destination for expats seeking a new adventure," stated one expat who made the move to Port of Spain.
+The friendly and welcoming locals, along with the laid-back island lifestyle, make Port of Spain an appealing destination for expats seeking a new adventure," offered one expat living in Port of Spain.

 SJB GlobalSJB Global